 10. Don’t just stick to sit-ups

-Of course, I’m absolutely not saying ditch exercise (far from it) - cardiovascular workouts will help strip fat all over your body, and since being injured a few times recently I have learnt that keeping a strong core is pivotal to maintaining a strong body.
-However as I’ve learnt from some seriously tough core sessions with Steve Mellor, it’s important not to just stick to the traditional old sit-up to get good abs as these only tackle the mid-stomach area.
-Instead I do sessions with him that target the upper, lower and sides of the stomach too, from the plank, to press-ups and leg raises.
+Of course, I’m absolutely not saying ditch exercise (far from it), cardiovascular workouts will help strip fat all over your body, and since being injured a few times recently I have learned that keeping a strong core is pivotal to maintaining a strong body.
+However as I’ve learned from some seriously tough core sessions, it’s important not to just stick to the traditional old sit-up to get good abs as these only tackle the mid-stomach area.
+Instead I do sessions that target the upper, lower and sides of the stomach too, from the plank, to press-ups and leg raises.

 And finally...
-I would just like to say that acheiving a more toned tummy doesn't happen overnight (it has taken me a year really to see great results), but please stick with it - the above advice seriously works.
+I would just like to say that acheiving a more toned tummy doesn't happen overnight (it took me year really to see great results), but please stick with it - the above advice seriously works.